erduvall/Sample-Code/README.md

 - generateCorrMat is an example of a function I wrote and use to generate a correlation matrix, which is used as an adjacency matrix for downstream network analysis.
 - PCAxenopusLineages markdown file was created myself for the purposes of sharing with experimental scientists at Northwestern.

+**To view HTML files** you may have to download, then open in a web browser.

 Please note, my thesis work is more sophisticated and structured on github as a downloadable package.
 However, this work has not been submitted for publication (yet!), and therefore that code exists in a private repository.